mrquincle/aim_modules/RFXcomModule/README.md

 Run `./run.sh` in the `scripts` directory.
 Note that if this is the first time you use the RFXcom, you might to have a different mode.
 You can set the mode by enabling the `SetMode(..)` call in the source code in `src/RFXcomModuleExt.cpp`, but this will be made easier in the future.
 You can also try to run the `RFXmngr` utility from [rfxcom.com](http://www.rfxcom.com/downloads.htm), through `mono RFXmngr.exe`, and set the mode yourself, but I wasn't successful in writing (already reading went smoothly).

-Now to control it, you have to configurate it first:
+Now to control it, you have to configure it first (`16`=`0x10`=`MSG_LIGHTING1`):

-    yarp write /write /rfxcommodule0/type0
+    echo "16" | yarp write /write /rfxcommodule0/type0

-    type "16" which corresponds to 0x10 (MSG_LIGHTING1)
+Send now a command to select which plug we want to address:

-Quit the process (Ctrl+C) and start a new one:
+    echo "1" | yarp write /write /rfxcommodule0/select0

-    yarp write /rfxcommodule0/select0
+This corresponds to the rotating wheels on the back set to "I" and "1"

-    type "1" this corresponds to the rotating wheels on the back set to "I" and "1"
+To turn it on:

-Quit again.
+    echo "1" | yarp write /write /rfxcommodule0/input0

-Start another:
+To turn it off, send echo "0".
+Or just type:

     yarp write /rfxcommodule0/input0

-    type "1" to turn on the switch type "0" to turn off the switch
+And you can interact with it directly.

 ## Usage as a normal developer